do3-2021/kudo/CONTRIBUTING.md

 After accepting multiples PRs by your team's members, your team's branch will get to a point where you feel it's ready to close an issue ( more on that later ).
 At this point, you must open a PR from you team's branch to the main branch ( **PR 2** ).
 This PR must be reviewed by at least 5 reviewers before getting marked as accepted.

-When all the teams are satisfied with the work in the main branch, and everybody agrees on the correctness of what's been done, a new PR, from this fork to the parent repo ( **PR 3** ), will be opened to be discussed with the parent's repo maintainer.
+When all the teams are satisfied with the work in the main branch, and everybody agrees on the correctness of what's been done, a new PR, from this fork to the parent repo ( the main repo ) ( **PR 3** ), will be opened to be discussed with the parent's repo maintainer.

 ## How to commit